StackExchange/so4t_api_user_report/README.md

 ### `--no-api`

-In conjunction with the `--start-date` and `--end-date` arguments, `--no-api` allows you to use leverage preexisting JSON data from previous execution of this script.
+In conjunction with the `--start-date` and `--end-date` arguments, `--no-api` allows you to leverage preexisting JSON data from previous executions of this script.
 This is significantly faster than running all the API calls again; in fact, it's nearly instantaneous.
-If you were looking to generate user metrics based on a variety of time ranges, using the `--no-api` argument sigificantly speeds up the process.
+If you were looking to generate user metrics based on a variety of time ranges, using the `--no-api` argument significantly speeds up the process.

 Using `--no-api` would look like this: `python3 so4t_user_report.py --no-api --start-date "2022-01-01" --end-date "2022-12-31"`